US retail sales jumps 5.3%, thanks to $600 stimulus checks

-NEW YORK (AP) — The $600 stimulus checks got Americans shopping again.
+NEW YORK (AP) — Those $600 stimulus checks got Americans shopping again.

 After three months of declines, retail sales soared a seasonally adjusted 5.3% in January from the month before, the U.S. Commerce Department said Wednesday.
 It was the biggest increase since June and much larger than the 1% rise Wall Street analysts had expected.

-The $600 stimulus checks, sent out at the very end of last year, has pushed people to buy new furniture, clothing and appliances.
+The $600 stimulus checks, sent out at the very end of last year, pushed people to buy new furniture, clothing and appliances.

 Darryl Crum bought a new washing machine with his stimulus money, since his old one wasn’t spinning clothes well enough anymore.
 He chose a model that was made in America and bought it from a family-owned store instead of the major chain he usually gets appliances from.